vrbadev/FIMD/min/README.md

 This directory contains a minimal C++ implementation of the FIMD approach (currently only for FIMD-CPU).
 The required C++ standard is C++20.
 The header file(s) should be included directly in the user's project.

 The primary benefit of this approach is that Bresenham circles can be effortlessly generated using only C++20 templates, thereby eliminating the need for any Python pre-processing before compilation.
-However, since the circles are generated recursively, the template instantiation depth exceeds the maximum limit for larger radii.
-This limit can be increased using the `-ftemplate-depth=` compiler flag.
+However, since the circles are generated recursively, the recursion depth quickly exceeds the maximum for larger radii.
+The limits can be increased using the `-ftemplate-depth=` and `-fconstexpr-depth=` compiler flags.

 ## Usage example